Notifiable Data Breach Scheme – Compliance and Protection

 Who Must Comply?

-Businesses that are required to comply with the Privacy Act must also comply with the NDB Scheme.
+Businesses that are required to comply with the Privacy Act must also comply with the Notifiable Data Breach Scheme.
 This includes:

 - Australian Government agencies

 - Businesses and not for profit organisations with an annual turnover of $3 million or more

 - A small business with less than $ 3 million turnover but which is related to a larger business